Rafael de Mestre

 De Mestre organized nine international electric car races that took place in 2019 as well as the world's first 24-hour electric car race in 2018, the Eco Grand Prix.

+The 2023 season marks the 10th anniversary and a stop of the ecoGP series.

 Round-the-world trips

-In 2012, de Mestre circumnavigated the world for the first time in his Tesla Roadster and won against a French team.
+In 2012, de Mestre traveled around the world for the first time in his Tesla Roadster and won against a French team.

 In 2016 he drove around the world in 80 days.

-On June 16, 2016, the second circumnavigation of the world began at the Arc de Triomf in Barcelona and ended on September 4, 2016 with his Tesla Model S.
+On June 16, 2016, he made a second trip around the world which began at the Arc de Triomf in Barcelona and ended on September 4, 2016, with his Tesla Model S. In this endeavor he was joined by 11 international teams.
+The race is designed to promote the role of electric cars globally as a sustainable means of transportation around the world in all types of terrain and climates.

+The race is also aimed at fostering innovation and development of EV technology to increase the distances that electric cars can cover without needing to stop for charging.

+September 6, 2022.he shipped his Tesla Roadster emission free with the Avontuur sailing ship over the Atlantic Ocean to US and started by this the third around the world trip which he finished 2024 after a lot of delays because of the Fremantle Highway Fox News rumor that an EV could have caused the fire there.
+Even after it was proved an EV not being the cause of the fire, ship captains denied to transport EVs.